 This subcommittee addresses the potential

 risk facing members of the LGBTQ

 community by educating local businesses, community organizations/agencies, and health providers in the region so that they are better able to serve the LGBTQ community.
 The 2016 & 2019 Greater Lowell Community Health Needs Assessments revealed that members who are isolated or without family support are at risk of developing mental health, substance abuse, and other issues due to lack of sensitivity to this community by many healthcare professionals, a lack of outreach, as well as a lack of awareness of transgender individuals.

 Professional Medical Interpreter Training: An intensive 40-hour training program that prepares participants for national certification.
 Offered through Lowell Community Health Center two times per year.

 No re certification process -Upon completion of the program – you are certified for life!
-There have been 330 professional medical interpreters trained thus far.
+There have been over 350 professional medical interpreters trained thus far.

 Our GOAL – to link people trained through the Bridging The Gap Training with agencies in need of medical interpreters to increase access within our communities.